testground/docs/running-test-plans.md

 ## Single runs

-A `single` run, is one in which a single version of the code is being tested.
+A `single` run is one in which a single version of the code is being tested.
 This is the simplest way to run a test plan.
 If you have run through the [Writing test plans -&gt; Quick start](writing-test-plans/quickstart.md) tutorial, you have already encountered this:

 ```text
 $ testground run single -p <plan> -t <testcase> -r <runner> -b <builder> -i <instances>